ladziaq/radiostation/README.md

 # Project Title

-A plug for the ATAK application. the main task of the application is to download RRC 9210 radio coordinates.
+A plug for the ATAK application.</br>
+The main task of the application is to download RRC 9210 radio coordinates.
 ## Authors

 - [@ladziaq](https://www.github.com/ladziaq)